Stacked-Ring Ion Guide for Cooling and Bunching Rare Isotopes: Conceptual Design

 Due to the force exerted by the traveling wave, ions entering the bunching section will initially be more energetic than any pseudopotential bucket in the section.
 To avoid their immediate escapes from the exit, the DC level of the last ring (\textnumero~$78$) of the bunching section is raised to a gating voltage $V_g$.
 The value of $V_g$ is set to be that of $V_w$ such that when the traveling wave propagates furthest to the ring \textnumero~$74$, a potential well is formed in the middle, i.e.\ at the ring \textnumero~$76$.
 The ions will be attracted to, and eventually stored in, this potential well.
 Even after the DC level of the ring \textnumero~$74$ is restored to zero, the gating voltage on the ring \textnumero~$78$ can impose a negligible perturbation on the ions.
 They will still be stored in the pseudopotential bucket at the ring \textnumero~$76$.
 Consequently, the incoming ions will continually be transported to and accumulated at this location, where they form an ion bunch.

 The gating voltage at the exit can also help prevent direct passages of paraxially incoming ions through the ion guide.
-Similarly, the DC level of the last ring (\textnumero~$8$) of the focusing section is raised to a reflection voltage $V_r$ to reflect backwards flying ions that have bounced off the refocusing section and are still to be thermalized.
-The optimal value of $V_r$ without hampering ion injections into the thermalization section is found by simulations to be $1.3$~V. Although it is less than the value of $V_g$ (see Table~\ref{tab:electric_parameters}), ion reflections caused by $V_r$ is enhanced by a geometrically reflecting effect, which is due to the abrupt aperture contraction across the interface between the thermalization and focusing section.
+Moreover, based on simulations, an incoming ion can sometimes bounce back in the refocusing section.
+To reflect such backwards flying ions that are still to be thermalized, the DC level of the last ring (\textnumero~$8$) of the focusing section is raised to a reflection voltage $V_r$.
+The optimal value of $V_r$ without hampering ion injections into the thermalization section is found by simulations to be $1.3$~V. Although it is less than the value of $V_w$ (see Table~\ref{tab:electric_parameters}), ion reflections caused by $V_r$ is enhanced by a smaller aperture of the ring \textnumero~$8$ than that of the rings in the thermalization section.